 Yo … are you ready for some real talk?
 Well buckle your star-studded seatbelt, because today that’s exactly what we’re gonna do! :P

-I’ve been blogging for 10 years and running my own businesses full-time for over 7, and while I now currently make almost 100% of my income from passive income in my online business, it wasn’t always sunshine and rainbows in that department.
+I’ve been blogging for 10 years and now currently make 100% of my income from passive income in my online business, but it wasn’t always sunshine and rainbows!)

 In fact, I blogged for almost 8 years with very little growth.
 It wasn’t until I decided in January 2015 to get serious and officially turn my blog into a business that things started to happen.